Philippines Typhoon Haiyan update

 Typhoon Haiyan in pictures

-Health: Repaired and rehabilitated the Barangay Health Station in Gogo, Estancia benefiting 3,095 people.
-We also supplied this health centre with prenatal beds, medical equipment, medicines, including tablets for de-worming and micronutrient supplements.
+Health: We helped improve living conditions and access to basic services for thousands of families through the rehabilitation of one of Barangay's Health Stations.
+We also supplied this health centre with prenatal beds, medical equipment and medicines, including tablets for de-worming and micronutrient supplements.

 Communication: World Vision partnered with PECOJON (The Peace and Conflict Journalism Network of the Philippines) through Radyo Abante Multimedia Network.
 223,380 listeners have heard messages about recovery projects and activities that could help them.
 This is a two-way process with listeners also texting in questions and requests for help.
 The text messages help us to be accountable to the people we serve.